-Ancona is the capital of the Le Marche region, therefore it’s clearly a must visit during a trip to this region.
-Those traveling between Greece or Croatia will likely pass through Ancona as a travel hub.
-This area features great weather while crowded with things to do like visiting the coast, lovely restaurants, museums, bars, monuments, etc. When discussing the must-sees of Ancona, a few specific places come to mind that we have outlined here.
+Ancona is the capital of the Le Marche region, and therefore it’s clearly a must visit during a trip to this region.
+Those travelling from Greece or Croatia will likely pass through Ancona as a travel hub.

 Bay of Portonovo

 This is a great escape from the busy city life.
 The coastline is spectacular, from the forest areas to the the rich sandy beaches and warm sea.
 It’s a paradise for many.